|

 bm317 to bring their cattle to the pastures of 'Quartier de Lourdes'.

-But there's a more direct route via the Col de Lourdes and that was
+But there was also a convenient route along the Col de Lourdes and that was

 apparently the reason to falsify bm316.
 Nowadays the 'transhumance'